 Many ambitious dreamers seem to be convinced that ONE is the magic number that will help them realize success and fulfillment in their lives.
 For instance, if you want to be a successful software company, all you need is ONE great app idea.
-Or that if you want to be come a successful manager/leader all you need is ONE opportunity to prove yourself.
+Or that if you want to become to a successful manager/leader all you need is ONE opportunity to prove yourself.

 This is not completely true.

 What does ONE great opportunity give the person who isn’t ready to take full advantage of it?

 Let’s say that you have always wanted to own and run a hotel.
 But you just don’t have the money to build one and hire staff.
 Let’s say you know absolutely nothing about operations in hotel management.

 Let’s say that your generous billionaire uncle decides to lend all the money you need to build a hotel and hire the people you will need to help you run it.